AionNext/BizCod/Programming Guide/Data.md

 A data element (datum) is a container that holds (stores) a value.
 This value can take different form.
 This data form (or representation) is called a type or more specifically a data type.
 Furthermore, each data element has its associated name and type.

-For example it can store text, number or date.
+For example, data element can store text, number or date.
 The data elements can be grouped together to form a coherent unit of information.
 This unit is called a class of data (or model) and the data elements that form this unit are called properties.
 Therefore, a class is a collection (grouping) of data properties.

 ## Primitive data types